tecfu/yup2swagger/README.md

 ## Please note:

-To benefit from the full features of this package, please use the following fork of [Yup][https://github.com/tecfu/yup].
+To benefit from the full features of this package, please use the following fork of [Yup]( https://github.com/tecfu/yup ).

 ```sh
 npm i --save git://github.com/tecfu/yup#build